-Clients who meet the criteria for medical necessity shall be eligible for up to 6 months of treatment sessions.
+• Clients who meet the access criteria for specialty mental health services shall be eligible for up to six (6) months of treatment sessions.
 This will apply to Medi-Cal and MHSA (indigent) clients.
 Additional treatment time may be authorized as clinically indicated.
 Utilization Management shall be completed at the program level by a licensed clinician.